What is the Sarbanes–Oxley Act?

 The Sarbanes–Oxley Act, often referred to simply as "SOX," is a US federal law enacted in July 2002 with the aim of improving the accuracy and reliability of financial disclosures for all US public company boards, management, and public accounting firms.

-Why was it needed, and who does it apply to?
+Why was the Act needed, and who does it apply to?

 Following a number of high-profile corporate and accounting scandals—including the collapse of various large organizations including Enron, Tyco and WorldCom—as well as the bursting of the dot-com bubble in the late 1990s, SOX was introduced to restore confidence in the accuracy of the financial information released by public companies.